New Slains Castle: History

 The original building was added to in 1664, when the wings around the courtyard were extended by the addition of a gallery or corridor, and was renamed New Slains Castle.
 In 1707 the entrance front was renewed.

 New Slains Castle is linked to the Jacobite cause in Scotland.
+Three Jacobite Countesses of Erroll, residents of New Slains Castle: Lady Catherine Carnegie, Lady Anne Drummond ('Anne Erroll'), and Lady Mary Hay, 14th Countess of Erroll.